LABORA-INF-UFG/xapp-workshop/contents/class_1.md

 # Checking xApps

 This section explores how to check basic xApp information.
-Two of these informations are the xApp logs and if the xApp is registered in the AppMgr.
+Two of these pieces of information are the xApp logs and if the xApp is registered in the AppMgr.
 The figure below illustrates how the `xapp1deploytest` operates, which may help understanding its logs and registration.

 ![xapp1deploytest](/figs/workshop_xapp_deploy_test.png)